 Harvard University is currently offering a skill development free online course of Statistics and R Programming at edX.
 This is the first part of the specialization Data Analysis for Life Sciences.
 This course aims to guide all the participants to learn the programming in R and about Statistics.

 The course covers the basic concepts of Statistics and R Programming for analyzing data in life sciences.
-Students have an opportunity to learn about what the statistical inference is and how to analyze the data using R.
+Students have an opportunity to learn about what the statistical inference is and how to analyze the data using R. The course will start on July 1, 2017.

 Course At A Glance